 Oracle users yawn over Hurd news

-The trade press was agog over Oracle Corp.'s decision to hire deposed HP CEO Mark Hurd as co-president and director,
+The trade press was agog over Oracle Corp.'s decision to hire deposed HP CEO Mark Hurd as co-president and director, but most Oracle shops (and several Oracle VARs) shrugged off the news.

 In a whirlwind this week, Oracle announced Monday night (of Labor Day weekend) that Hurd was coming aboard, Hewlett-Packard then said it would sue Hurd and Oracle over that, and then Oracle CEO Larry Ellison blasted HP's "vindictive" legal action.
 Boy, Oracle OpenWorld is sure gonna be interesting.